Richard J. Daley: Early mayoralty

 From late 1965 to early 1967 Mayor Daley was confronted by the Chicago Freedom Movement to improve conditions in the black ghettos.
 On the one hand, the Chicago civil rights movement formed to fight for better schools.
 On the other hand, it advocated open housing in Chicago.
 The campaign, that became known as the Chicago Freedom Movement, was led by Martin Luther King Jr., who tried to employ the tactics of peaceful marches like he had in the South.
 Daley, with the help of black political leaders who did not want to break with Daley's political machine and the local press, avoided violent confrontations.
 In mid-August 1966 the "Summit Agreement" was achieved through a series of meetings.
 Among other things it brought about the creation of the Leadership Council for Metropolitan Open Communities.
 While this is a contentious issue, the Chicago Freedom Movement is widely considered a failure or at best a draw.

 Daley discouraged motion picture and television filming on location in Chicago, after an episode of M Squad (aired on January 30, 1959) depicted an officer of CPD taking bribes.
 This policy lasted until the end of his term and would be reversed under later mayor Jane Byrne, when The Blues Brothers was filmed in Chicago.
 However during his time in office, movies including Cooley High, and others were filmed in Chicago.

 1968 and later career

 The year 1968 was a momentous year for Daley.
 On January 27, Daley informed President Johnson that Robert F. Kennedy had met him and asked for his support in the upcoming Democratic primaries, which he declined.
-He also got the President to accept an offer to either stay in the Democratic primaries or be nominated as Hubert Humphrey's Vice President at the Democratic National Convention.
-Daley and Johnson were also going to use Kennedy's run for president to help this plan and feed Kennedy's ego by making him think there was a "revolution" in the party as well.
+Daley also told Johnson that if Johnson did not campaign Daley thought should be drafted for the Presidential nominated at the Democratic National Convention.
+Two months later, Johnson announced he would not seek reelection.

 In April, many castigated Daley for his sharp rhetoric in the aftermath of rioting that took place after King's assassination.
 Displeased with what he saw as an over-cautious police response to the rioting, Daley chastised police superintendent James B. Conlisk and subsequently related that conversation at a City Hall press conference as follows: